thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

   -highsubsidyblocks=<n>
-       The number of blocks with a higher than normal subsidy to mine at the start of a chain (default: 0, devnet-only)
+       The number of blocks with a higher than normal subsidy to mine at the start of a chain.
+Block after that height will have fixed subsidy base. (default: 0, devnet-only)

   -highsubsidyfactor=<n>
        The factor to multiply the normal block subsidy by while in the